arcta/server-setup/README.md

 ########################################################################
 </pre>

 It will prompt for password once a while and for confirmation: Y (ATTENTION: Y is not always a default option!)

-config-1 will gray out (-x) to prevent accidental override of configuration which was used by systems-2.
+Notice: config-1 will gray out (-x) to prevent accidental override of configuration which was used by systems-2.

 #### Environment: